hifi/heisenbridge/README.md

                         (Dendrite and Conduit)
   --reset               reset ALL bridge configuration from homeserver and
                         exit
+  --safe-mode           prevent appservice from leaving invalid rooms on
-  -o OWNER, --owner OWNER
+                        startup (for debugging) (default: False) -o OWNER, --owner OWNER
                         set owner MXID (eg: @user:homeserver) or first talking local user will claim the bridge (default: None)